-- Private Limited, and accordingly, the shareholding ratio of Zhen Ding Technology Singapore Private Limited and FAT Holdings Limited became 99.997% and 0.003%, respectively. - (k) On June 23, 2021, because Avary Holding (Shenzhen) Co., Limited issued restricted shares to employees, the shareholding ratio of Mayco Industrial Limited (Hongkong) and Pacific Fair International Limited (Hongkong) became 66.09% and 6.42%, respectively.
-In addition, on December 31, 2021, as Pacific Fair International Limited (Hongkong) disposed some of its equity interest in Avary Holding (Shenzhen) Co., Limited, the shareholding ratio became 6.01%. - (l) In 2021, the Group adjusted the investment structure.
-On December 20, 2021, Monterey Park Finance Limited transferred its 100% equity interest in Qi Ding Technology Qinhuangdao Co., Ltd. to Leading Interconnect Semiconductor Technology (Shenzhen) Co., Ltd. - C. Subsidiaries not included in the consolidated financial statements: None. - D. Adjustments for subsidiaries with different balance sheet dates: None. - E. Nature and extent of the restrictions on fund remittance from subsidiaries to the parent company: None. - F. Subsidiaries that have non-controlling interests that are material to the Group:
+- (a) On September 4, 2020, the Group invested in Leading Interconnect Semiconductor Technology (Shenzhen) Co., Ltd. in Shenzhen, which has been included in the consolidated financial statements.
+It is mainly engaged in the manufacture of electronic products.
+In the first quarter of 2022 and 2021, Monterey Park Finance Limited did not participate in the cash capital increase of Leading Interconnect Semiconductor Technology (Shenzhen) Co., Ltd., thus, the shareholding ratio became 69.65% and 70.39%, respectively. - (b) On June 23, 2021, because Avary Holding (Shenzhen) Co., Limited issued restricted shares to employees, the shareholding ratio of Mayco Industrial Limited (Hongkong) and Pacific Fair International Limited (Hongkong) became 66.09% and 6.42%, respectively.
+In addition, on December 31, 2021 and March 31, 2022, as Pacific Fair International Limited (Hongkong) disposed some of its equity interest in Avary Holding (Shenzhen) Co., Limited, the shareholding ratio became 6.01% and 5.70%, respectively.
+On June 23, 2022, because Avary Holding (Shenzhen) Co., Limited cancelled 320,000 shares after repurchasing restricted shares, the shareholding ratio of Mayco Industrial Limited (Hongkong) and Pacific Fair International Limited (Hongkong) became 66.10% and 5.70%, respectively. - (c) On January 25, 2022, the Group invested in Avary Logistics Services (Shenzhen) Co., Ltd. in Shenzhen, which has been included in the consolidated financial statements.
+It is mainly engaged in the property management business. - C. Subsidiaries not included in the consolidated financial statements: None. - D. Adjustments for subsidiaries with different balance sheet dates: None. - E. Nature and extent of the restrictions on fund remittance from subsidiaries to the parent company: None. - F. Subsidiaries that have non-controlling interests that are material to the Group:

-As of December 31, 2021 and 2020, the non-controlling interests of the Group amounted to \$29,158,787 and \$25,620,646, respectively.
+As of December 31, 2022 and 2021, the non-controlling interests of the Group amounted to \$35,972,053 and \$29,158,787, respectively.
 The information on non-controlling interests and their subsidiaries is as follows:

-Non-controlling
+Non-controlling interest

-December 31, 2021
+December 31, 2022

 Name of Principal place Ownership

 subsidiary of business Amount (%) Description

 Avary Holding (Shenzhen) Co., China

-Limited \$ 28,511,717 27.90%
+Limited \$ 34,378,498 28.20%

-Non-controlling interest

-Non-controlling December 31,

-Name of Principal place

-Name of subsidiary Principal place of business 2020 Description

-December 31, 2020 Ownership